legion-platform/legion/docs/source/tutorials_wine.rst

 2. Open the cloned repo, and then the folder with the MLProject file
 3. Select file ``./legion/deployment.legion.yaml``.
 In context menu press the ``submit`` button

-You can see Deploy logs using ``Legion cloud mode`` side tab in your Jupyterlab
+You can see Deploy logs using the ``Legion cloud mode`` side tab in your Jupyterlab

 1. Open the ``Legion cloud mode`` tab
 2. Look for the ``DEPLOYMENT`` section